macaroni-os/macaroni-site/site/content/faq/_index.md

 ### **1. How update Macaroni Repositories URLs?**

-In the last period due to the changes in the new domain and the stabilization of the Macaroni infra there are been a lot of changes in the repository URLs.
+In the last period due to the changes in the new domain and the stabilization of the Macaroni infra there are a lot of changes in the repository URLs.
-Working with donated resources and/or free resources has the consequence that the changes could happen.
+Working with donated resources and/or free resources has the consequence that changes could happen.

-So, I will describe the better way to upgrade safe our repositories.
+So, I will describe the better way to upgrade our repositories safely.

 a) leave only the `geaaru-repo-index` repository enabled.
 This means to call `luet repo disable` for all others repositories